vinhnx/Ciapre-Xcode-theme/README.md

 ## License ##

 Well, you can do whatever you want with it.
-This is not big deal. :P
+This is not big deal.

 ***

-~ Happy coding! ♥
+~ Happy coding & hope you like it! :)